signalfx/otelworkshop/docs/apm/k8s/index.md

 `Organization Settings->Access Tokens` and `Your Name->Account Settings`

 > <ins>If using your own k8s cluster on an Ubuntu host</ins>
+> Remove the Otel Collector if its running on the same host as your k8s cluster:
+> ```bash
+> sudo sh /tmp/splunk-otel-collector.sh --uninstall
+> ```
 > Use this setup script to bootstrap your Debian based k8s environment with everything needed for the k8s workshop:
 ```
 bash <(curl -s https://raw.githubusercontent.com/signalfx/otelworkshop/master/setup-tools/k8s-env-only.sh)
 ```
 > Ensure you have `helm` and `lynx` installed.
+>
 > Skip to: **2: Deploy APM for containerized apps: Python and Java**
-> If you are using k8s anywhere else you can still do this workshop but will need to ensure `helm`, `lynx` and the other commands encountered in the workshop are available.
-It is recommended to run this workshop in a debian environment.
+> If you are using k8s anywhere else you can still do this workshop but will need to ensure `helm`, `lynx` are available.

 ---
 ### 1: Use Data Setup Wizard for Splunk Otel Collector Pod on k3s